MS in Nursing - Adult-Gerontology Acute Care Nurse Practitioner

 The number of required clinical hours (contact hours) is based on national certification examination requirements, not on a credit hour to contact hour basis.
-The A-GACNP concentration has a total of 568 clinical hours: 168 hours in clinical semester one, 200 hours in clinical semester two, and 200 hours in clinical semester three.
+The A-GACNP program has a total of 568 clinical hours: 168 hours in clinical semester one, 200 hours in clinical semester two, and 200 hours in clinical semester three.

-Required courses: (45 credits)
+Required Courses: (45 credits)

 BIO 545 Advanced Pathophysiology (required before starting clinical)

 NUR 601 Advanced Pharmacotherapeutics (required before starting clinical)

 NUR 602 Advanced Health Assessment (required before starting clinical)